Last Updated on

 A red dot means you need to seriously work on that SEO aspect to optimize it for the search engines.
 To give an example, if your subheading distribution is not well enough or your subheading texts are too long, Yoast is likely going to warn you about this critical issue.
 Obviously, this is the opinion of Yoast about your page.

 Here are some other things Yoast is looking at.
-Are you using your keyword phrase in your title tag and in your meta description?
+Are you using your focus keyword in your title tag and in your meta description?

 So basically, it gives an idea about if you use your keyword consistent enough on your page.
 Do you have the right amount of keyword density?
 Are you using your keyword in your first paragraph ideally?

-And then when you’re looking at all Pages or all posts, or whatever your custom post type is, at the back of the site, and you’re looking at the whole list of them, it’ll give you a red, orange, or green dot for readability, and a general score whether you’ve got everything is fine-tuned.
+And then when you’re looking at all Pages or all posts, or whatever your custom post type is, at the back of the site, and you’re looking at the whole list of them, it’ll give you a red, orange, or green dot for readability, and will give you an SEO score whether you’ve got everything is fine-tuned.

 The most useful feature of Yoast is the readability score it assigns.
 It tells how readable your content is.
 It shows you if you should break up your content into the more digestible size of sentences rather than writing long sentences.